nixworks/public/news/2007/10/27/index.md

 ##### Curlin
 ### [ Curlin wins the Breeders' Cup Classic at the Monmouth Park racecourse.
 In the same race, European star George Washington is euthanized after breaking down in the stretch. ](/news/2007/10/27/curlin-wins-the-breeders-cup-classic-at-the-monmouth-park-racecourse-in-the-same-race-european-star-george-washington-is-euthanized-afte.md)
-_Context: Monmouth Park, euthanizing animals, Curlin, Breeders' Cup Classic, George Washington_
+_Context: euthanizing animals, George Washington, Curlin, Breeders' Cup Classic, Monmouth Park_

 ##### Flood
 ### [ At least 30 people are killed and 100 injured in flooding in the Democratic Republic of the Congo. ](/news/2007/10/27/at-least-30-people-are-killed-and-100-injured-in-flooding-in-the-democratic-republic-of-the-congo.md)